szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Just a simple buff to make the shield a good option for longer.
 This also automatically applies the changes to this item from Component 1644.

-### Make Hallowed Redeemer able to hit enemies immune to +2 weapons (1520) (BG2EE EET)
+### Make Keldorn's unique gear a bit more effective and convenient (1520) (BG2EE EET)

-This extends the usability of the weapon, despite the lower damage, if the constant shield the weapon grants is desired.
+Hallowed Redeemer: This extends the usability of the weapon, despite the lower damage, if the constant shield the weapon grants is desired.
 This also automatically applies the changes to this item from **Component 1644**.

+Keldorn's Armor: No longer prevents Haste.

 ### Make Abyssal Blades more powerful (1640) (BG2EE EET)